Create a Campaign Group

 End of List Options Tab.

-A Treatment defines what CX Contact should do with a call that does not reach the intended party.
-On the Treatment tab, Treatments are broken down into the following sub-tabs:
+A treatment defines what CX Contact should do with a call that does not reach the intended party.
+This tab is broken down into the following sub-tabs:

 - Delivery Options - define the circumstances in which the system should connect a call to an agent.